 10. Service Provider will not be liable to Customer for any delay or failure of Service Provider to perform the obligations of Service Provider if such delay or failure arises from any cause or causes beyond the reasonable control of Service Provider (force majeure).
 Such causes will include, but are not limited to, floods, fires, power outages or other emergencies, or delays by Customer in providing required resources or support or performing any other requirements.

 1. The SaaS Service is provided on a subscription basis for a set term, specified in the Order, and shall automatically renew for additional periods equal to the original initial term specified in the Order, unless either party notifies the counterparty of non-renewal before the end of the relevant subscription term.

-2. Parties may terminate the Agreement pursuant to a ninety (90) days written notice of termination before the next renewal date of the initial term specified.
+2. Parties may terminate the Agreement and any license granted under the Agreement pursuant to a ninety (90) days written notice of termination before the next renewal date of the initial term specified.